 Those of a certain age will remember that Alzawade used to occupy that ka square and like me, marvel at the way Meza has filled it up!
 It’s like how babies make space of a tiny womb and just expand-just amazing.

 Bananas are one of those power fruits; the sugar and fibre are able to give you an almost immediate boost of energy.
-And its not just a sugar high, you body can maintain that energy for a while, which is why if you work out you should have some on standby.
+And its not just a sugar high, you body can sustain that energy for a while, which is why if you work out you should have some on standby.
 So when you think … Continue reading Gonja

 The rain can suck and make the city muddy and dreadful, so what a consolation that in November it also comes with grasshoppers!
 Just stand on any busy street and look left, look right and you will see grasshoppers.
 I have been eating them for years and I still cannot describe the taste…I won’t even … Continue reading It’s Grasshopper season